-To stabilize the existing historic structure by the Owner, First Lutheran Church.
+Stabilization and restoration of the existing historic structure by the Owner, First Lutheran Church.
+All work shall be in compliance with applicable codes and preservation standards.

 INTENT OF USE

 Continue leasing for office use.

 SCOPE OF WORK (SOW)

 The structure was built circa 1881.
 The Building was listed in the National Register of Historic Places on July 25, 1977.
 Historic Preservation Conservation Easement PU2830 was approved August 15, 2016.
 Conditional Use Permit Z-4176 was granted in 1984 to allow use for professional offices of the property zoned R4A.
 All work shall be in compliance the Little Rock Historic District Commission, HPRG Option 2 Grant, existing Conservation Easement, Arkansas Rehabilitation Tax Credit, Secretary of the Interior's Standards for Rehabilitation, all applicable codes including but not limited to the IBC (International Building Code) and ADA (Americans with Disabilities Act).
 The SOW will retain as much of the original historic fabric as possible.